richardxoldman/gonito-backend/README.md

 What's so special about Gonito:

-  * free & open-source (AGPL), you can use it your own, in your company, at your university, etc.
+  * free & open-source (GPL), you can use it your own, in your company, at your university, etc.
   * git-based (challenges and solutions are submitted only with git).